-Create a timeline on the board or on newsprint labeled The Sacraments through Time.
-Invite volunteers to offer suggestions. gleaned from the text, for what to place on the timeline.
-Encourage them to include facts, dates, key ideas and concepts, people, and events.
+Create a timeline on the board labeled The Sacraments through Time.
+Invite students to offer suggestions, gleaned from the text, for what to place on the timeline.

-Invite the young people to read the Catholics Believe feature about the First Apology of Saint Justin.
+Invite the class to read the Catholics Believe feature about the first Apology of Saint Justin.
 Point out the continuity over time in the way the Mass is celebrated.
 It is striking that the Church celebrates Mass today in much the same way as she did in the 2nd century!

-Invite the young people to join with one or two other youth to complete the Faith Connection activity.
+- Invite the young people to join with one or two other students to complete the Faith Connection activity. - Have those who wish share their responses with the class.